 NEUERO waives its right to claim any (further) increase of the Purchase Price, on whatever legal ground.

-NEUERO is entitled to reimbursement of costs associated with the storage of goods until shipment, if the storage period exceeds 3 months.E
+NEUERO is entitled to reimbursement of reasonable costs associated with the storage of goods until shipment, if the storage period exceeds 3 months.
+NEUERO will give MV Cargo one-month prior notice before any costs can be charged from MV Cargo.
+The request for payment will be substantiated with written evidence of the costs incurred by NEUERO for storage.

 Agreement remains fully effective